 Barry L. Ritholtz is co-founder, chairman, and chief investment officer of Ritholtz Wealth Management LLC.
 His focus has long been how the intersection of behavioral economics and data analysis affects investors.

-Launched in 2013, RWM is a financial planning and asset management firm, with over $1 billion in assets under management, offering Financial Planning and Wealth Management to the investing public.
+Launched in 2013, RWM is a financial planning and asset management firm, with over $1.1 billion dollars in assets under management, offering Financial Planning and Wealth Management to the investing public.
 In 2017, RWM was named ETF Advisor of the Year.
-The firm was also named to the Financial Times Top 300 Advisors in the US for the 3rd consecutive year.
+In 2019, the firm was named to the Financial Times Top 300 Advisors in the US for the 3rd consecutive year.
 It is the 4th fastest-growing RIA in America, according to Financial Advisor magazine.

 “To say that Barry Ritholtz ‘pulls no punches’ is like saying that Joe Louis had a nice right cross.”-Jesse’s Café Américain

-He is also the creator and host of Masters in Business, a popular radio show/podcast on Bloomberg Radio.
-In 2018, MIB had over 7 million downloads of the 60-90 minute conversation with many of the most important people in business and finance, the radio/podcast can be found on iTunes, Soundcloud, and Bloomberg.
-The ground-breaking podcast quickly set the standard for business interviews, helped to “podcastify” Bloomberg, and led to many new finance podcasts.
-It has quickly became one of Bloomberg’s most popular shows.
+Ritholtz is the creator and host of Masters in Business, the most popular podcast/show on Bloomberg Radio.
+In 2018, MIB had over 7 million downloads of the 60-90 minute conversation with many of the most important people in business and finance.
+The ground-breaking podcast quickly set the standard for business interviews, and helped “podcastify” Bloomberg.
+You can learn more about MIB here.